floragunncom/search-guard-docs/_content/_docs_signals/transformations.md

 * transform your data in any execution context
 * calculate values and store them in a new execution context

-Both transformations and calculations are implemented as inline or stored painless scripts that operate on the execution context data.
-You can use the full power of painless to massage the data anyway you want.
+Both transformations and calculations are implemented as inline or stored painless scripts that operate on the execution runtime data.
+You can use the full power of painless to massage the data any way you want.